Fudan-iGEM/2025-wiki/pages/parts.md

 BR322ori-F      5-gggaaacgcctggtatcttt-3
 t0terminator_R  5-ttcagaacgctcggttgcc-3</pre>

-All of our Golden Gate assembled plasmids, were verified by restriction enzyme digestion ([NotI](https://www.neb.com/en/products/r3189-noti-hf) or [HindIII](https://www.neb.com/en/products/r3104-hindiii-hf)) and whole-plasmid sequencing.
+All of our [Golden Gate](/experiments.html#golden-gate-assembly) assembled plasmids, were verified by restriction enzyme digestion ([NotI](https://www.neb.com/en/products/r3189-noti-hf) or [HindIII](https://www.neb.com/en/products/r3104-hindiii-hf)) and whole-plasmid sequencing.

 Our favourite parts are BBa_25

-This part
+This part xxxx

 Please visit our [Improve](/improve/) page for parts we improved this year.